Consul

 hashicorp/counting-service:0.0.2

-Since the Consul client does not automatically detect changes in the configuration directory, you will need to issue a reload command for the same container.
+Because the Consul client does not automatically detect changes in the configuration directory, you must issue a reload command to the same container.
+Consul cannot register the service until you trigger a configuration reload.

 Configuration reload triggered

-If you go back to the terminal window where you started the client, there should be log entries confirming that the Consul client received the hangup signal, reloaded its configuration, and synced the counting service.
+container, you can find entries that confirm that the Consul client received the hangup signal, reloaded its configuration, and synced the counting service.

 2022-12-15T19:02:24.945Z [INFO] agent: Synced service: service=counting